iphone, switchpod, glif, shure mv88

 | | |

 I was watching Friends last night (something I often do) and started thinking about the recording technology of the mid to late 90s.
 It occurred to me that my iPhone is more powerful than at least some of the cameras featured in the show.
-It also got me thinking about my new travel recording gear.
-Since WordCamp US is just a few days away, now’s as good a time as any to outline what I’ll be bringing with me!
+It also got me thinking that post-pandemic, travel recording has gotten so. much. easier.

 Camera Setup

-My primary camera will be my iPhone 11 Pro Max.
+My primary camera will be my iPhone (it’s usually the latest Pro model).
 With 4K 60fps recording on both the back and front cameras, it’s easily the best camera I own.
-I’m also considering picking up FiLMiC Pro, the incredible video app that was demoed at WWDC:
+Plus, with continuity camera, I can use it as a webcam, or as a standalone camera.

 Tripod Setup